 Families with advanced reservations will awaken early (approx. 4 a.m.) for the sunrise hot-air balloon ride, then meet up with the group after a bush breakfast.
 (Extra costs and advance reservations apply.
 Participants must be at least 4’ tall and seven years old.)
 Travelers who opt to skip the balloon ride will wake up to hot drinks and a hearty breakfast at camp.
 Then hit the trail in your trusty safari vehicle for wildlife viewing with your guides.
 You’ll meet up with ballooners later this morning.

 Continue wildlife viewing in the heart of the park today, stopping for a picnic lunch.
 Enjoy more exploration of this remarkable place, with stunning landscapes, jaw-dropping sunrises and sunsets, and amazing wildlife.

 Return to camp with time to relax after a busy day.
-Under your dining tent, hot soup, fresh bread, entrees and a scrumptious dessert await.
-Overnight: Serengeti Nyumba (B,L,D)
+Under your dining tent, hot soup, fresh bread, main courses, and a scrumptious dessert await.
+Serengeti Nyumba (B,L,D)

 Day 8 — Serengeti National Park to Ngorongoro Crater